Are Your E-Commerce Categories Built for the Business or the Customer?

 Why Search Filters Don’t Replace Categories

-When you see a high-volume filter combo in your analytics, pay attention.
-If “waterproof hiking boots” gets filtered hundreds of times per month, build a real subcategory page for it.
 “Waterproof hiking boots” pulls 6,900 monthly searches at a keyword difficulty of 9.
 That’s a page worth creating.
-Give it a simple URL, a high-quality title tag, and a meta description that matches the query, and a short intro that helps shoppers narrow their options.
+Give it a simple URL, a clear title tag, a meta description that matches the query, and a short intro that helps shoppers narrow their options.

 Subcategories Keep Products Visible